All About Kidney Cancer

 - Family history - The risk for kidney cancer increases in persons with a first-degree (parent/sibling) relative who has had kidney cancer.

 - High blood pressure – The increased risk may be associated with medications to treat blood pressure (diuretics) or by the actual condition itself.

 - Chronic/advanced kidney disease – Individuals on dialysis or with advanced kidney disease may be at a higher risk for developing kidney cancer.

 - Genetic/hereditary conditions – These include von Hippel-Lindau disease, hereditary papillary renal cell carcinoma, hereditary leiomyoma-renal cell carcinoma, Birt-Hogg-Dube (BHD) syndrome, familial renal cancer, Cowden syndrome, Tuberous sclerosis and hereditary renal oncocytoma.
 These conditions are inherited from your parents.
 Talk with your healthcare provider about your family history and potential referral for genetic testing and counseling.

 Given the strong connection between cigarette smoking and kidney cancer, the best way to decrease your risk is to quit smoking or never start.
 Try to maintain a healthy weight and avoid toxins known to lead to cancer.

 What screening tests are available?

-With the advent of CT scans and ultrasounds, 25-40% of kidney cancers are now detected incidentally during the work up of a different problem.
-These tumors are more likely to be smaller (hence causing no symptoms), and hence more likely to result in a cure.
+There are no screening tests for kidney cancer.
+However, the use of CT scans and ultrasounds have enhanced the early detection of kidney cancer once signs or symptoms have developed (see below).
+With the advent of CT scans and ultrasounds, 25-40% of kidney cancers are now detected incidentally during work up for a different problem.
+These tumors are more likely to be smaller (hence causing no symptoms) and be more favorable to treatment.